Order of the Garter: Degradation of members

 The sovereign may "degrade" members who have taken up arms against the Crown.
 From the late 15th century, there was a formal ceremony of degradation, in which Garter King of Arms, accompanied by the rest of the Heralds, processed to St George's Chapel.
 While the Garter King read aloud the Instrument of Degradation, a Herald climbed up a ladder and removed the former Knight's banner, crest, helm, and sword, throwing them down into the quire.
 Then the rest of the Heralds kicked them down the length of the chapel, out of the doors, and into the castle ditch.
 The last such formal degradation was that of James Butler, 2nd Duke of Ormonde, in 1716.

-During the First World War, two Royal Knights and six Stranger Knights, all monarchs or princes of enemy nations and including Kaiser Wilhelm II of Germany, and Emperor Franz Joseph I of Austria, were struck off the roll of the order, their appointments being annulled in 1915.
+During the First World War, two Royal Knights and six Stranger Knights, all monarchs or princes of enemy nations and including Kaiser Wilhelm II of Germany, Emperor Franz Joseph I of Austria, and Prince Henry of Prussia, were struck off the roll of the order, their appointments being annulled in 1915.
 The banner of King Victor Emmanuel III was removed from the chapel after Italy entered World War II against the United Kingdom and its allies in 1940.
 The banner of Emperor Hirohito was removed from St George's Chapel when Japan entered World War II in 1941, but that banner and his knighthood were restored by Elizabeth II in 1971, when Hirohito made a state visit to the United Kingdom.
 The Emperor was particularly pleased by the restoration to the Garter.

+In 2025, Andrew Mountbatten-Windsor (formerly Prince Andrew, Duke of York) was struck off the roll and his banner was removed from the chapel amidst ongoing controversy surrounding his association with Jeffrey Epstein.
+His appointment was annulled on 30 October 2025.